genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ### Conditional map functions

-There may be a time when you wish to only map based on some business logic.
+There may be a time when you wish to map based on some business logic.
 Within your `map` function, you can define a `where` block that is evaluated before any mapping operations are started.

 ```kotlin
 map("mapper-name", TABLE_OBJECT) {